rancher-sandbox/rancher-desktop-daemon/docs/design/api_url_monitor.md

 # URL Monitor API

-The `urlmonitor` API periodically downloads a URL, records when the content has last changed, and caches the content.
+The `URLMonitor` API periodically downloads a URL, records when the content has last changed, and caches the content.

 It will be used to watch the `k3s-version.json` file and the upgrade responder information.